CartoType/CartoType-Public-4-3/README.md

-# sample-code
+# CartoType-Public
-Publicly accessible sample code for use with the CartoType library.
+Publicly accessible code for use with the CartoType library.